akalali/hello-world-conan/README.md

 conan install .. --build poco
 ```

 Conan will automatically check if the required dependency is already contained in your local cache.
 So doing this will not download OpenSSL and zlib again.
-After checking the local cache poco will be built with the customized build options.
+After checking the local cache Poco will be built with the customized build options.
 To see if everything worked well, you can type

 ```
 conan search